You order or create your first batch of inventory.

 Managing and maintaining healthy inventory levels across your supply chain network can be a full-time job.
+To consistently meet customer demand, optimize warehousing (space and costs), and track inventory at all times requires complete visibility into stock levels.

 As you expand your ecommerce business, you might be concerned on how to maintain visibility as you allocate product across multiple locations and channels.
+Fortunately, there are ways to do this by implementing tools, technology, automation, and even 3PL partnerships to help you easily view and track inventory at all times.

 In this article, you will learn why inventory visibility is important, how to implement tools and systems to improve visibility, and how a fulfillment provider like ShipBob can help you maintain visibility to improve your supply chain.